 A hearty winter-warming stew with no standard recipe, and subject to family and regional variations.
-It usually consists of a sauerkraut base with mushrooms, seasoning and an equal or less measure of various meats.
+It usually consists of a sauerkraut base with mushrooms, seasoning and an equal or lesser measure of various meats.
 Usually dished up with potatoes or rye bread.

 Gołąbki — cabbage wrapped pork

 Delectable parcels of spiced minced pork and rice, wrapped with very lightly boiled cabbage leaves, baked up and eaten with vegetables, sour cream, or a lovely thick tomato sauce.

 There are numerous varieties of Polish soups, ranging from the simple tomato to duck’s blood.
 Our recommendations include zupa grzybowa (forest mushrooms soup) and żurek (sour rye flour soup), which can be complimented with meat and halved eggs, and served in a bread-bowl.

 Kiełbasa are various types of tasty Polish sausage, such as big fat wiejska (garlicky porky veal) and thin Kabanosy (caraway seed pork).
 Unbelievably versatile, they can be served cold, hot, unaccompanied, with mustard or thrown into Bigos and soups.
 It’s been known to adorn cheese on toast.
 Not a recognised dish, more a virtually unheard of post-pub makeshift snack.